deis/workflow/src/installing-deis/quickstart.md

 ## Register a User

-Once your cluster has been provisioned and the Deis Platform has been installed, you can [install the client][client] and [register your first user][register]!
+Once your cluster has been provisioned and Deis Workflow has been installed, you can [install the client][client] and [register your first user][register]!

 [client]: ../using-deis/installing-the-client.md
 [configuring object storage]: configuring-object-storage.md
 [configuring dns]: ../managing-deis/configuring-dns.md
-[install deis]: installing-the-deis-platform.md
+[install deis]: installing-deis-workflow.md
 [register]: ../using-deis/registering-a-user.md
 [system requirements]: system-requirements.md